eosnetworkfoundation/docsgen/docs/update-presentation.md

 - React components - `web/docusaurus/src/components`
 - React pages - `web/docusaurus/src/pages`

 These are copied over in the `generate_documents.sh` script.
-You can see the copy logic below https://github.com/eosnetworkfoundation/devdocs/blob/f505964c5a616d337170a8e6db4748832e5b413f/scripts/generate_documents.sh#L108-L126
+You can see the copy logic below.
+You can certainly update `generate_documents.sh` adding any new files or directory you want to copy over.
+Presentation files most often go into `devdocs/static` https://github.com/eosnetworkfoundation/devdocs/blob/f505964c5a616d337170a8e6db4748832e5b413f/scripts/generate_documents.sh#L108-L126

 ### Configuration

 Config files live under `config` and are labled `docusaurus.config.js*`

-## Hacking The Update
+## Hacking The Presentation

 The existing code explicitly copies over files.
 This means you can hack the process, by writing your own script to copy over files.
 Here are the steps you need to take